What Size Generator Do I Need?

-Some of the most important things we’re asked by caterers before or during events are often around the subject of power and the larger pieces of equipment that we hire like ovens and hot cupboards.
+Some of the most important questions we’re asked by caterers before or during events often involve power and the larger pieces of equipment that we hire, such as ovens and hot cupboards.

 Published : 21st January 2019

-Some of the most important things we’re asked by caterers before or during events are often around the subject of how much power or what size generator is required for the larger pieces of equipment that we hire like ovens and hot cupboards.
+Some of the most important questions we’re asked by caterers before or during events involve how much power or what size generator is required for the larger pieces of equipment that we hire, such as ovens and hot cupboards.

 They usually run along the lines of: